geoaxis/local-elastic-stack/README.md

 # local-elastic-stack
-A simple one stop setup to start a local elastic stack on k8s.
+A simple one stop setup to start a local elastic stack on k8s using minikube.

 It uses ECK Operator (which is installed using kubectl).

-As an optional step this setup uses Ingress-Nginx (which is installed using helm).
+As an optional step this setup uses Ingress-Nginx (which is enabled using minikube plugins).

 To make life easier a self signed certificate is provided.
-You can install it on your PC as a trusted authority to not get any warnings when using `https`` urls.
+You can install it on your OS  as a trusted authority to not get any warnings when using `https`` urls.

 All elastic operator stuff is installed in `elastic-system` namespace, while the stack it slef (elasticsearch, kibana, beats, apm) are  installed in a namespace called [devoops](https://www.youtube.com/watch?v=Pg3uPXTDFbk).
 Ingress pods are installed in in the `ingress-nginx` namespace.